dlstreamer/pipeline-server/docs/changing_object_detection_models.md

 > **Note:** If the download tool reported that it could not find a `model-proc` and created an empty file, we would have to remove the `model-proc` property from the `gvadetect` element.

 ## 4. Run Pipeline with New Model
-1. Now test the pipeline using the python sample app.
+1. Now test the pipeline using the curl commands.
 We'll run in developer mode so we don't need to re-build the container.
 This means the container will have access to the new model we created but we will have to manually start the service.
 ```
 vaserving@host:~$ python3 -m vaserving